Dehydrate lettuce and never waste another bag of greens again. Don’t throw away the lettuce in your crisper just because you overbought for the week.

 1. Wash your lettuce.

 I suggest a good soak in water.
-If you’re going to use vinegar, it needs to be a hhefty2:1 mix of vinegar to water, or you really aren’t doing much good.
+If you’re going to use vinegar, it needs to be a hefty 2:1 mix of vinegar to water, or you really aren’t doing much good.
 Be sure to pick out any wilted leaves.

 Lettuce will shrink up a ton, so don’t play puzzle palace and place each leaf individually.
 They can touch a little, but you want natural airflow.